-The citizen participation outreach process for the July 11, 2022 amendments to the 2022 Action Plan were added to the chart below.
+The citizen participation outreach process for the July 11, 2022; November 28, 2022; and April 17, 2023 amendments to the 2022 Action Plan were added to the chart below.

 Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable)

 and reasons

 On October 13, 2021, a

-notice was published in
+Non- Newspaper Ad targeted/broad community notice was published in

-Non- targeted/broad community The Fargo Forum
+targeted/broad The Fargo Forum

 announcing a virtual

 1 town hall meeting for N/A N/A

 1 housing and

-homelessness needs for
+Community homelessness needs for

 the 2022 Action Plan.
 A

 two-week notice was

 provided.